csiro-data-school/llms-intro-2024/_episodes/01-introducing-llms.md

 4. Display creativity and can generate some unique ideas
 5. Can analyze large amounts of input text or data

+A key in learning how to use LLMs effectively is to experiment.
+Try different inputs.
+Think of what tasks an LLM could help you with.
+See how you go trying to use an LLM for *all* tasks associated with a part of your work.
+Use an LLM instead of google, is it reliable and useful?
+Try comic exchanges with an LLM or asking it to produce creative outputs.

 ### Examples of interactions with ChatGPT 4

 1. Historical knowledge